Larger house price falls remain possibility, Reserve Bank warns

 The reopening of New Zealand's borders was expected to boost tourism and hospitality but many businesses would be tested by the end of Covid-19 fiscal support.

-Orr said asset prices were also coming off their highs as investors had revised interest rates upwards and in New Zealand house prices had been falling since November but still remained above their sustainable level.
+Orr said asset prices were also coming off their highs as investors had revised interest rates upwards and in New Zealand house prices had been falling since November and were down 4.3 per cent but still remained above their sustainable level after rising 48 per cent over the prior two years.

 The report noted that while a gradual adjustment to a more sustainable level was desirable for the stability of the financial system a larger correction remained a possibility.